serpient/realtime-chat/README.md

 Application is deployed and can be played with here: [https://clever-aryabhata-d8e12c.netlify.app/](https://clever-aryabhata-d8e12c.netlify.app/).

-The project utilities github actions to handle running tests with each commit.
+The project uses github actions to handle running tests with each commit.
 Netlify handles the automatic deployment to the deployed site.

 ## Technical Stack